Prajwalraut29/backend-auth/readme.md

 # Authentication and Authorization Backend

-This document outlines the setup for an authentication and authorization system using Node.js, Express, MongoDB, and JWT.
+This document outlines the setup for an authentication and authorization system using Node.js, ExpressJS , MongoDB, and JWT.
 It includes routes for user signup, login, logout, and middleware for token verification and refresh token handling.

 ---